 Here you will find infos and tips on drinking sufficient water.

-Intermittent fasting works even without special recipes and nutrition plans.
+Intermittent fasting works even without a rigid nutrition plan.

 Yes!
 The special thing about intermittent fasting is that you can combine it with any diet.